stuartnelson3/ghpages-blog/content/posts/a-smoother-path.md

 **Location**: Sourbrodt -> Viersalm

 It rained several times in the night.
 Despite my inability as an outdoorsman, my tarp kept me dry.
-Excepting waking up cold between 5am and 7am (cf. previous comment on bivouac sacks), I slept well.
+Except for waking up cold between 5am and 7am (cf. previous comment on bivouac sacks), I slept well.

 I broke camp around 9:30am.
 I had only drunk two of the three beers from the